SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 The default Puppet Server Access log file is: `/var/log/puppetlabs/puppetserver/puppetserver-access.log`.
 If your Puppet Server Access logs are located elsewhere, please note the path this will be used later while app installation.

 Puppet reports are in YAML format.
 They must be converted into JSON format before Sumo ingests them.
-You can convert the YAML files using the sumo provided shell script below:
+You can convert the YAML files using the Sumo-provided shell script below:

 ```json
 MaxFileSize=20